HPI Check – the ultimate guide

 Who is an HPI Check useful for?

 Knowing the history of a vehicle is incredibly helpful if you’re a potential car buyer.
 That’s especially true if you’re considering purchasing from a private seller.
 The rules are more relaxed than for used car dealers, and you might not get the full story.

 When you’re looking to buy a second hand car, you can check for obvious mechanical faults.
 You might also find the Vehicle Identification Number (VIN) or go through paperwork including service histories and MOT records.

-But how will you know if the car still has outstanding finance or been in accident?
-Or if it’s previously been stolen, a Cat D write off, or even been recorded as officially exported from the UK?
+But how will you know if the car has outstanding finance or been in accident?
+What if it’s previously been stolen, is a Cat D write off, or even been recorded as officially exported from the UK?
 You could be left out of pocket for a car which is either illegal to use, or might actually still belong to a lender or finance company.